-• "Our first speaker in the junior division will be speaking on topic number 5: In Mark 2:1-12, four men remove a roof in order to bring a paralytic to Jesus to be healed.
+• "Our first speaker in the junior division, will be speaking on topic number 5: In Mark 2:1-12, four men remove a roof in order to bring a paralytic to Jesus to be healed.
 How inventive are we in bringing people to Jesus for healing?"

-The speaker will then walk to the podium (be ready to adjust the height of the microphone if needed.)
+The speaker will then kiss the hierarch's hand (if one is present) and walk to the podium (be ready to adjust the height of the microphone if needed).

 As previously instructed, the speaker will open by addressing the congregation (see Speaker Orientation Session above).
-The speaker delivers his or her speech and ends by saying, "Thank You."
-After the speech is given, he or she proceeds to the end of the row of speakers and takes a seat.
+The speaker delivers his or her speech and ends by saying "Thank You."
+After the speech is given, he or she proceeds to the end of the row of speakers.